Skip to main content

 1800-1803: Boscobel Manor in England, An Idea is Born

-While in England, States also did a bit of traveling, visiting among other places the original Boscobel estate in Shropshire, England.
-This site was well-known as the place where King Charles II went into hiding after his defeat by Oliver Cromwell at the Battle of Worcester in 1651.
+While in England, States traveled extensively, visiting among other places the original Boscobel estate in Shropshire, England.
+This estate was well-known as the site where King Charles II went hid in an oak tree after his defeat by Oliver Cromwell at the Battle of Worcester in 1651.
 Later, after the crown was restored to the king’s name, the story of the day the king spent in the forest at Boscobel Manor became legend and the Royal Oak became a popular symbol of the monarchy.

 1803: Return to America with a Dream of Boscobel